-The benefits of this red veggie go beyond the natural, high amount of nitrates present in its leaves.
+The benefits of red spinach go beyond the natural, high amount of nitrates present in its leaves.
 There is also quite a big difference between green and red spinach, not just in color but also in oxalate levels.
 It’s important to note that green spinach is high in oxalates, which can contribute to kidney stones and painful urination among other things.
 Red spinach extract is oxalate free.
 Learn more about why Resync has the ingredients it does here.

-Red Spinach and Health Benefits
+Red Spinach Health Benefits

 We Want To Hear From You!